wapmorgan/UnifiedArchive/docs/Drivers.md

 - Type: php-extension (`zip`)
 - Formats: zip
 - All functions available
-- Can open archives with passwords.
+- Can open and create archives with passwords.

 ## Rar
 - Type: php-extension (`rar`)